Afulton11/blog-database/README.md

 `Title:` [Project-Name] 'Short Description of what you did'

+- Also, reference the issue the commit relates to using "#{issue-number}" that way when we look at the issue, we can see all the commits related to that specific issue.

 ## Coding Guidelines

 `todo: discuss: common coding practices/guidelines so that we all have consistent formatting throughout each commit`